Vision and Philosophy

 Forest School is about exploring and experiencing the natural world through practical activities.
 The children go out in all weathers, all year round, exploring and learning from the four seasons and environment changes.
 The children’s interest along with the varied natural resources in our woodland are used to stimulate creative thinking, problem solving and skill development, all in the guise of play.
 Most of our activities are child-led, but of course some activities are planned by the practitioner.

-Reception have been climbing and making 'fairy dens'.
+Reception love climbing and making 'fairy dens'.
 Of course, we had hot chocolate!

 Year 3/4 this week used the axe and mallet to chop kindling, an essential skill to enable us to light a fire.